outofdesk/outofdesk.github.io/about.md

 One has simplicity, and authenticity <br/>
 The other has opportunities for growth <br/>
 The internal journey has been one of going back and forth <br/>
-Between the two in pursuit of a healthy mix of both <br/>
+In pursuit of a healthy mix of both <br/>
 </blockquote>

 *****